 - Full printable list of event here.

-The 2021 summer camp schedule is set!
 There are camps for all ages and interests at both Kirchenwald and Nawakwa.
 Check out what is offered online.
-Also, if you attend the Open House, you can get an additional discount.
-Full brochure here.

-Get a glimpse into Kirchenwald and Nawakwa and what to expect this summer at camp.
+Get a glimpse into Kirchenwald and Nawakwa and what to expect at camp.

 - Multiple Child